DominikN/docs_new/docs/manuals/panther.md

 ### Power supply ###

 The Panther is equipped with a set of battery cells in Lithium-Ion technology with a rated voltage of 36V and 20Ah, which gives it 740Wh of energy to use for calculations and move around in demanding terrain for about 3.5 hours.
-Moving the robot in a friendly terrain allows for a significant extension of the robot's working time up to 8 hours.
+Moving the robot in a friendly terrain allows for a significant extension of the robot's working time up to 8 hours (standby time up to 40 hours).

-To meet the user's needs, the robot is equipped with 9 high-power electrical connectors that are able to provide a total of 550W of power to the user's devices.
+To meet the user's needs, the robot is equipped with 9 high-power electrical connectors that are able to provide a total of 505W of power to the user's devices.
 The supply voltages available on the user Power panel are 5V with a total current limitation up to 15A (3x female XT60), 12V limited to 20A (3x female XT60) and 19V limited to 10A (3x female XT60).

 Note: One of 19V output is used by NUC.

-**Power**

 |          Name          	|          Value            |
 |:----------------------:	|:------------------------: |